The Loyola Master of Accounting

-The 30 credit hours earned in the program, combined with an accounting undergraduate degree, meet the 150-hour education requirement for CPA licensure.
-MAcc students emerge ready to sit for the CPA exam and are well-positioned to enter the job market immediately after graduation.
-Many MAcc students graduate having already taken two sections of the exam.
+The 30 credit hours earned in the program, combined with an accounting undergraduate degree or equivalent coursework, meet the 150-hour education requirement for CPA licensure.
+MAcc students emerge ready to sit for the CPA exam and typically graduate with a job offer in hand.
+Many MAcc students graduate having already taken two or more sections of the exam.